klevler/ems-esp-link/README.md

 This firmware is designed for esp8266 ESP07/ESP12 modules which have most ESP I/O pins available and at least 512KB flash.

 The default connections are:
-- URXD: connect to TX of microcontroller
+- URXD: connect to TX of EMS Gateway
-- UTXD: connect to RX of microcontroller
+- UTXD: connect to RX of EMS Gateway
-- GPIO2: optionally connect yellow "ser" LED to 3.3V (indicates serial activity)

 Initial flashing
 ----------------